 - Coal or charcoal: Yes, charcoal can work!

-This 4-minute video shows you how to make your own forge.
-Sorry I don’t have my own video, but his is better than anything I could have made. 🙂
+This video shows you how to make your own forge.

-The downside with his method is that he had to weld a lot of the parts together.
-If you don’t have a welder or it is a complete SHTF survival situation so you don’t have any tools, then you’ll really have to improvise how to make the forge.
+The downside of his method is that he had to weld a lot of the parts together.
+If you don’t have a welder or it is a complete SHTF survival situation, so you don’t have any tools, then you’ll have to improvise how to make the forge.

 Making Your Axe

-Now that you have your forge made, you can start using it to make tools like an axe.
-The first thing to think about is how will you connect the axe head to the handle?
+Now that you have made your forge, you can use it to make tools like an axe.
+The first thing to think about is how you will connect the axe head to the handle.

 All tools from olden times have a hole where the handle would go through.
 This was very convenient.
-If an axe head (or hammer, etc.) broke, they could just slip a new one onto the old handle.
+If an axe head (or hammer) broke, they could slip a new one onto the old handle.
 Thus, all the tools used the same size handle hole.

 There are a few other ways to attach an axe head to a handle.
 However, the “hole’ method is still the best.
 It will ensure that your axe head doesn’t go flying off.
 Remember that the connection between the axe head and handle takes a lot of pressure.
 You don’t want the connection to be weak!

-*Keep the handle in mind when choose your scrap metal for the DIY axe.
-You might find some scrap metal which already has a hole in it which could be used for the handle.
+*Consider the handle when choosing your scrap metal for the DIY axe.
+You might find some scrap metal with a hole that could be used for the handle.
 This would save you a lot of work!